funalab/CoND/README.md

 ## Overview

-Our Convolutional Neural Network (CNN)-based model distinguish the neuronal differentiation and undifferentiation in the phase contrast microscopic image.
+Our Convolutional Neural Network (CNN)-based model distinguish the neuronal differentiation and undifferentiation from the phase contrast microscopic image.

 ## Installation